Study Tips for Biology

 - Complete the past PASS worksheets, they will usually review the key concepts that should be known for exams

 - Go onto Mastering Biology and complete the questions within that website

 If you don’t understand something it can be helpful to ask someone.
 Sometimes it is helpful to have a topic explained by someone else.

 - Professors are great resources, attend office hours if you have lecture related questions or general topic questions.

 - Try to get in contact with a Biology tutor if you need more specific subject related assistance

 - Attending TA office hours if available are another great resource.
 Often TAs are majorly used for laboratories however they have taken the course before and so they often know a large percentage of the material

 - Consult your PASS facilitator.
 If you do not want to ask your question in front of a group of people in a PASS workshop feel free to go to their office hours often receive one on one help.

-Try out different memorization techniques and see which one works for you
+Try out different techniques to help you understand your course material -- see which one works for you.

 - Commonly used techniques are concept maps and rewriting notes/making formula sheets